Dynkin automorphism actions on Gaudin algebras: Introduction

 The paper is organized as follows.
 Sections 2-4 are devoted to preliminaries, covering all the necessary information about the generalized Gaudin algebras, Dynkin automorphisms and opers.
 We included more information than is needed for the main results of the paper to give a broader introduction to the theory, supporting it with relevant references for further reading.

-In Section 5, the actions of Dynkin automorphisms on the spaces of opers are described, while in Section 6 all the presented information is combined to produce isomorphisms between some generalized Gaudin algebras associated to $\g^\vee$ and $\g_\sigma^\vee$.
+In Section 5, the actions of Dynkin automorphisms on the spaces of opers are described, while in Section 6 all the information presented is combined to produce isomorphisms between some generalized Gaudin algebras associated to $\g^\vee$ and $\g_\sigma^\vee$, including the Feigin-Frenkel center.

-In Section 7, we take a closer look at the isomorphisms constructed, showing compatibility of these isomorphisms with representation theories of $\g^\vee$ and $\g_\sigma^\vee$.
+In Section 7, we take a closer look at the constructed isomorphisms, showing the compatibility of these isomorphisms with representation theories of $\g^\vee$ and $\g_\sigma^\vee$.